GoogleChrome/web.dev/src/site/content/en/react/virtualize-long-lists-react-window/index.md

-The best approach to solve this problem is continue to use a library like `react-window` to maintain a small "window" of elements on a page, but to also lazy loading newer entries as the user scrolls down.
+The best approach to solve this problem is continue to use a library like `react-window` to maintain a small "window" of elements on a page, but to also lazy load newer entries as the user scrolls down.
 A separate package, `react-window-infinite-loader`, makes this possible with `react-window`.

 Consider the following piece of code which shows an example of state that is